Lynsens/968SongMatch/README.md

 # Dejavu Audio Fingerprinting Project

 An audio fingerprinting and recognition system using the Dejavu library, capable of identifying songs from audio samples similar to Shazam.
+Now with a modern web interface for easy interaction!

 > **Note**: This project has been updated to work with Python 3.13+, which requires special handling for the deprecated `audioop` module.